Lauramasonjar/UFOs/README.md

 ## Results

-The raw data from JavaScript array is going displayed in a dynamic table where end-users can filter the data on multiple criteria such as **date**, **city**, **state**, **country** and **shape** of UFOs sightings.
+The raw data from the JavaScript array is displayed in a dynamic table where end-users can filter the data on multiple criteria such as **date**, **city**, **state**, **country** and **shape** of UFO sightings.
-Here filter input box is suggesting end-user that, how search criteria should be entered with using text value in it.
-For example, date should be entered in format as in 1/10/2010 – with forward slashes and without extra 0 before day and month.
+The filter input box is suggesting to the end-user how search criteria should be entered by using text values in it.
+For example, date should be entered in format as in 1/10/2010 – with forward slashes and without the extra 0 before day and month.
 City, state, and country should be entered in lower case.

 ![UFOs](https://github.com/Lauramasonjar/UFOs/blob/main/images/filter_boxes.png)

 #
-When user types of criteria in multi-filter and then press enter then table displays only rows that matches the user input.
-From the picture below we can see only data that has been filtered based on the user input – that is -- *State: ca, Shape: triangle and Date: 1/1/2010*.
+When the user types the criteria in the multi-filter cells and then presses enter the table displays only rows that match the user input.
+From the picture below we can see only data that has been filtered based on the user input.

 ![UFOs](https://github.com/Lauramasonjar/UFOs/blob/main/images/filter_output.png)

 #
-To resetting the filter, there are two options.
-User can either clear input manually by deleting input cell by cell or click the refresh link *UFO Sightings* that can be found at the top left corner of the page.
-After the filter is cleared, the user can use filter again.
+To reset the filter, there are two options: 1) The user can either clear input manually by deleting the input cell by cell or 2) the user can click the refresh link *UFO Sightings* that can be found at the top left corner of the page.
+After the filter is cleared, the user can use the filter cells again.

 ![UFOs](https://github.com/Lauramasonjar/UFOs/blob/main/images/refresh_button.png)